-The following rules apply for selection.
+The following rules apply for selection:

-Field Description Macro Con- ThreatQ indicators will be matched against the events from the selecfiguration ted indexes.
-Sighting Configuration option for event creation in ThreatQ for sighted indic- Event Con- ators. figuration Matching Algorithm Configuration Spunk ES You can select Enable Splunk ES in conjunction with either Raw Specific Search or Datamodel Search.
-Saved Searches Search for At the initial setup, you do not have to select either Raw Search or Matching Datamodel Search modes.
-This disables the matching algorithm com- Algorithm pletely, and gives you the opportunity to determine the right scale of data your installation can handle.
-See .Performance.
-You can select either Raw Search or Datamodel Search if you do make a selection, but not both.
-You can select only up to five data models in the Datamodel Search mode
+PARAMETER DESCRIPTION Hostname Configuration The Hostname will be used as a Source Name when Splunk updates attributes on the ThreatQ platform.
+Macro Configuration ThreatQ indicators will be matched against the events from the selected indexes.
+Sighting Event Configuration Configuration option for event creation in ThreatQ for sighted indicators.
+MATCHING ALGORITHM CONFIGURATION Splunk ES Specific Saved Searches You can select Enable Splunk ES in conjunction with either Raw Search or Datamodel Search .
+Search for Matching Algorithm You can select either Raw Search or Datamodel Search , but not both.
+At the initial setup, you do not have to select either Raw Search or Datamodel Search modes.
+This disables the matching algorithm completely and gives you the opportunity to determine the right scale of data your installation can handle.
+See the Performance chapter for more details.
+Attempting to search too much data may results in some saved searches being skipped based on your Splunk deployment type and hardware specification.